Locality-aware Parallel Decoding for Efficient Autoregressive Image Generation: Method

 To reduce the number of sequential generation steps, we can partition tokens into $G$ disjoint groups $\{X_1, \cdots, X_G\}$, where each group $X_g = \{x_{g_1}, \cdots, x_{g_m}\}$ is predicted jointly, resulting in the following:

 The training objective becomes optimizing $p_\theta(X_g \mid X_{<g}; c)$.
 Previous work has shown that directly grouping tokens in raster order causes significant performance degradation \citep{wang2024parallelized, pang2024randar}.
 This is because spatially adjacent tokens exhibit strong mutual dependencies, and independent sampling usually leads to generation inconsistencies inside a group.
 It is essential to break the raster order when grouping.
-In addition, the size of the prediction group $X_g$ should gradually increase.
-As the context $X_{<g}$ grows, it offers stronger conditioning, allowing more tokens to be predicted in parallel.
-Previous work using masked transformers~\citep{chang2022maskgit} also mirrors this intuition by increasing parallelism progressively, predicting fewer tokens early when context is sparse.
+In addition, the size of the prediction group $|X_g|$ should gradually increase.
+As the context size $|X_{<g}|$ grows, it offers stronger conditioning, allowing more tokens to be predicted in parallel.
+Previous work using masked transformers~\citep{chang2022maskgit} also mirrors this intuition by predicting fewer tokens early when context is sparse and predicting more tokens over time.
 Therefore, an effective parallelized autoregressive model should support: (1) \textbf{Flexible generation order} to alleviate the issue caused by mutual interdependency of concurrently predicted tokens and (2) \textbf{Dynamic group sizes} increasing the number of tokens predicted per step with available context.

 However, it is difficult to achieve these within the standard decoder-only autoregressive models, which are inherently designed with a fixed input-output structure, e.g. next-token prediction.
 In this modeling, each token simultaneously serves two roles: it provides \textbf{context} via its hidden state and enables \textbf{generation} via its output logits.
 This coupling limits flexibility in the the generation order and output size.
 To address these challenges, we propose a novel flexible parallelized autoregressive modeling which is able to support arbitrary generation order and degrees of parallelization.